zuri-training/CC-Generator-Team122/README.md

 - Visit the website with the live link
 - Go through the library of various card designs
-- Sign up to create an account to edit and download your desired card designs
+- Sign up to create an account and download your desired card designs
 - It is that simple

 ## FEATURES